polgarp/polgarp.github.io/_posts/Blog/2023-07-06-Yet-another-post-on-designer-job-titles.md

 Designers create things like user flows, wireframes, and UI designs and spend most of their time in Figma, though they could do a bunch of other things, like research, workshops, design systems, prototypes, and maybe even some light front-end coding.

-While I use the generic term designer, most often I talk about product designers specifically, people who work on products or services for the company.
+While I use the generic term designer, most often I mean product designers, people who design products or services for the company.

 I prefer the term product designer over UX designer.
 First, this aligns with other terms like product management or product development.
 Second, owning UX puts too much on the designers and ignores the fact that a lot of decisions by other teams, like engineering, impact performance and thus impact UX a lot, so it's not fair to put it only on the design team.
 Third, there is even a question if UX can be intentionally designed, or if it's more of an emergent thing, especially for more complex software.

+Side question would be - so who owns the UX?
+I'd argue it's a cross functional thing - design team can be responsible (just as for example engineering is responsible for reliability), but it needs to be recognized that the design needs leverage to be able to impact UX.
+UX goes waaay beyond the UI and look&feel.

 There are also a bunch of disciplines that might have their own specialists, like UI designers, or interaction designers.
 A product designer would be a generalist knowing some of everything.